Phoenix

 When can we apply?

+Applying to the Phoenix Chapter of NCL, Inc. and/or inquiring about membership does not guarantee membership due to class size limitations.
 Prospective members who have an older sibling in the Phoenix Chapter of NCL, Inc. are considered legacies and are given priority consideration for membership.
-The annual draw is conducted in March of each year.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: